rocky-linux/documentation/en/rocky/8/guides/RL_rsnapshot_backup.md

 `#no_create_root 1`

 The other difference here is that each machine will have its very own configuration.
-You'll also want to remove the Once you get used to this, you'll simply copy one of your existing configuration files over to a new name and then modify it to fit any additional machines that you want to backup.
+Once you get used to this, you'll simply copy one of your existing configuration files over to a new name and then modify it to fit any additional machines that you want to backup.
 For now, we want to modify the configuration just like we did above, and then save it.
 Then copy that file as a template for our first server:

 `cp /etc/rsnapshot.conf /etc/rsnapshot_web.conf`